Back To Search Results

 Interfering Factors

-Some limitations of the western blot technique are listed below:
+Some limitations of the western blot technique are as follows:

 • Western blot is a very delicate and time-consuming process.
-A minute imbalance at any level of the procedure can skew the results of the entire process.[38]
+Even a minor imbalance at any stage can compromise the accuracy of the results.[38]

-• The secondary antibody can sometimes react with a non-intended protein, and this can cause the labeling of an incorrect protein.[39]
+• The secondary antibody can occasionally react with a non-intended protein, leading to the labeling of incorrect proteins.[39]

 • Well-trained technicians are a must for this technique.[39]